Meridian Evaluation and Therapy

 Meridian Therapy was originated from classical Chinese medical theory about the pathway network through which the vital-energy (Qi) flows.
 The meridians penetrate the internal organs in the deepest level of the body and connect with the skin, muscles, flesh, tendons, and bones, the head and limbs, and the sense organs, linking all the tissues and structures of the body into an integrated whole.

 Although Meridian therapy is thousands of years old, it has only recently become well known in the Western world.
-The classic work with the meridian system includes stimulating the meridian points with fingers, fish bones, sharpened bamboo sticks and moxibustion (the burning of herbs).
+The classic work with the meridian system includes stimulating the meridian points with fingers, fish bones, sharpened bamboo sticks, cups and moxibustion (the burning of herbs).
 Modern applications of meridian therapy are much wider; these include acupuncture, Tui Na (Chinese remedial massage), Japanese style pediatric massage, cupping, Gua Sha, moxibustion, energy healing, and magnetic therapy.

 When working with the meridian system, it is necessary to understand the balance of energy before attempting to change it.
 Apart from applying traditional diagnostic methods to differentiate the patterns of disorder, we employ advance technology to analyze the meridian and locate the imbalance.
 This system is called AcuGraph® Digital Meridian Imaging™.